 As such, mechanical recycling doesn’t fully meet quality requirements and regulatory objectives.
 For example, incorporating 30% of recycled plastic in bottles by 2030 would require the availability of very high quality recycled material, particularly for food or cosmetic packaging, and therefore improvements to the efficiency of the methods used to collect, sort and recover RRMs.

-Chemical Recycling
+Advanced Recycling

->> Chemical recycling in one graphics
+>> Advanced recycling in one graphics

-Other solutions are emerging, or rather, being brought back to life: developed in the 1990s, chemical recycling is once again attracting the interest of plastics professionals, precisely because of its ability to produce a polymer that can be reused in a closed loop, even for the most demanding applications.
+Other solutions are emerging, or rather, being brought back to life: developed in the 1990s, advanced recycling is once again attracting the interest of plastics professionals, precisely because of its ability to produce a polymer that can be reused in a closed loop, even for the most demanding applications.

-Chemical recycling allows the production of new raw materials by modifying the chemical structure of the polymer and purifying the resulting product(s).
+Advanced recycling allows the production of new raw materials by modifying the chemical structure of the polymer and purifying the resulting product(s).
 It includes the processes of depolymerization and conversion.
 The first involves going back to the basic monomer by breaking the polymer down through solvolysis (using solvents) or thermolysis (by heating the polymer).
 The second, which uses pyrolysis or gasification, produces hydrocarbon fractions that are then reused to form (among other things) virgin monomers.

 Dissolution processes are also being developed to recover additive-free polymer chains.
-Although the chemical structure of the polymer remains unchanged and, in this sense, they are an extension of mechanical recycling, these processes rely heavily on chemical stages and are therefore often also grouped in with chemical recycling.
+Although the chemical structure of the polymer remains unchanged and, in this sense, they are an extension of mechanical recycling, these processes rely heavily on chemical stages and are therefore often also grouped in with advanced recycling.

 The costs of this technology are currently high, which is why some manufacturers prefer to use cheaper virgin plastic for the time being.
-However, a lot of R&D work is currently being done in this field, which has already led to numerous pilots and demonstrators, giving reason to hope for a growth in chemical recycling over the next decade.
+However, a lot of R&D work is currently being done in this field, which has already led to numerous pilots and demonstrators, giving reason to hope for a growth in advanced recycling over the next decade.

 Reducing the production costs of bio-based intermediates and securing access to the resource will be key in rolling out these technologies.